-2-point protractors are universal protractors for turntable cartridge alignment that can be used with any record player (as long as the slots in the headshell are long enough for the alignment geometry you choose).
+2-point protractors are universal protractors for turntable cartridge alignment that can be used with any record player (as long as the headshell slots are long enough for the chosen alignment geometry).

 They are not as easy to use as arc protractors, but knowing the exact pivot to spindle distance of your turntable will not be necessary.
-The 2-point protractor will still allow you to set the overhang precisely for your turntable, according to the chosen alignment geometry.
+The 2-point protractor will still allow you to set the overhang precisely for your turntable.

 If you have no idea about the technical intricacies of turntable geometry, do not worry.
 The pre-set values should be fine for most users.